Calabar: Seaport, slave trade

 Since the 16th century, Calabar has served as an international seaport, exporting such goods as palm oil.
 During the centuries of the Atlantic slave trade, it became a major port for shipment of African slaves to the Americas.
-The Spanish named it Calabar.
+The Spanish maintain the Calabar designation.

 Tribes around that region were taken in as slaves for slave trade.
 Such tribes included the Igbo tribes (communities) who lived around that region at the time.
 Those minority tribes were subject to slave raids by more powerful tribes or ethnic groups in the region.

 From 1725 until 1750, roughly 17,000 enslaved Africans were sold from Calabar to European slave traders; from 1772 to 1775, the number soared to more than 62,000.
 Old Calabar (Duke Town) and Creek Town, 10 mi northeast, were crucial towns in the trade of slaves in that era.